transloadit/uppy/website/src/docs/companion.md

 ## Usage

-Uppy Companion may either be used as a pluggable express app, which you plug into your already existing server, or it may simply be run as a standalone server:
+Companion may either be used as a pluggable express app, which you plug into your already existing server, or it may simply be run as a standalone server:

 ### Plugging into an already existing server

-To plug Uppy Companion into an existing server, call its `.app` method, passing in an [options](#Options) object as a parameter.
+To plug Companion into an existing server, call its `.app` method, passing in an [options](#Options) object as a parameter.

 ```javascript